derekp7/gne/README.md

 The traditional method of encrypting a tar file produces a completely opaque output encrypted file.
 You can't perform a directory listing or pull any other metadata from it (which may be desirable for some limited circumstances, such as if the file names or sizes are sensitive information), however if used as part of an overall backup strategy the metadata may be needed.
 Think of it as similar to the functionality of an encrypted *.zip* archive.

 Another benefit is that the RSA keyfile used to encrypt the archive is included in the header (with the private key passphrase protected), so all you need to provide is a password to decrypt the tar file.
+Yet when backing up, no password/passphrase is required.

 - *Is there any security concerns to leave the encryption keyfile on the computer?*